tomisinteazer/rjscompiler/USAGE.md

 ### Exit Codes

-- `0`: Successful compilation
+- `0`: Successful minification
-- `1`: Error occurred (file not found, compilation failed, etc.)
+- `1`: Error occurred (file not found, minification failed, etc.)

 ## Verbose Mode

-The verbose mode (`--verbose` or `-v`) provides detailed insights into the compilation process:
+The verbose mode (`--verbose` or `-v`) provides detailed insights into the minification process:

 ### What Verbose Mode Shows

-1. **Configuration Display**: Shows the current compiler settings
+1. **Configuration Display**: Shows the current minifier settings
 2. **File Processing**: Indicates which file is being processed
 3. **Validation Status**: Confirms input file validation
-4. **Compilation Phases**: Shows each phase of compilation:
+4. **Minification Phases**: Shows each phase of the pipeline:
-   - Lexical analysis
-   - Syntax parsing
+   - JavaScript parsing (OXC parser)
-   - Semantic analysis
+   - Scope analysis and symbol tracking
+   - Transformation passes (5 passes)
-   - Code generation
+   - Code generation with optimization
-   - Optimization
-5. **Statistics**: Compilation metrics (planned feature)
+5. **Statistics**: Size reduction metrics and performance data

 ### When to Use Verbose Mode

-- **Debugging**: When you need to understand what the compiler is doing
+- **Debugging**: When you need to understand what the minifier is doing
 - **Performance Analysis**: To see which phases take the most time
-- **Learning**: To understand the compilation process
+- **Learning**: To understand the minification pipeline
-- **Troubleshooting**: When compilation fails and you need details
+- **Troubleshooting**: When minification fails and you need details

 ## Troubleshooting